 Help locate items on shelves to fill holds and alphabetize them for pick-up.
 Volunteers must be able to bend, stoop and lift, stand for extended periods of time, push a loaded book cart and read fine print on spines.
 Time Commitment: Two hours a week with a minimum commitment of 15 hours.
 Holds assistants are needed Monday through Saturday mornings and early afternoons only.

 Help the Friends of the Library set-up, tear-down or price items for their book sales.
 Set-up and tear-down volunteers must be able to bend, stoop and lift, stand for extended periods of time, push a loaded book cart or two-wheeler and move heavy boxes.
 Time Commitment: A few hours.
+To become a Friends volunteer, please submit a Friends of the Library Volunteer Application.

 Select and deliver library materials to Olathe residents who are unable to come to the library.
 Volunteers must be capable of lifting book bags of up to 10 pounds each and have a valid driver’s license, proof of insurance and a car.
 Library to You Volunteers must also pass a background check and sign an agreement to maintain confidentiality.
 Time Commitment: a few hours each month, depending on the number of individuals you are visiting.
 To learn more about LTY please email email@example.com